SUGGESTED READING

 Follow the Science: How Big Pharma Misleads, Obscures, and Prevails

-Journalist Sharyl Attkisson exposes how the pharmaceutical industry infiltrated government, academia and the news media, enabling it to put profits over people by controlling how healthcare is covered.
+Journalist Sharyl Attkisson exposes how the pharmaceutical industry infiltrated government and academia, enabling it to put profits over people by controlling how healthcare is covered by the news media.
 “We exist largely in an artificial reality brought to you by the makers of the latest pill or injection,” Attkisson writes.
 “Invisible forces work daily to hype fears about certain illnesses, and exaggerate the supposed benefits of treatments and cures.”

 Greed to Do Good: The CDC’s Disastrous War on Opioids